 One problem we see is that time inhibits the softer side of healthcare, consultations require time spent listening, examining and guiding, not to mention explaining, taking consent, injecting, prescribing, etc. No consultation is the same, timings vary according to the depth of enquiry, examination and discussions, therefore clinic schedules are based on best guess of time required per consultation.
 This is inherently flawed, thereby reducing chance of keeping to time.

 Healthcare requires accessible data and reporting but the systems available are cumbersome.
-The handwriting of a doctor (note-taking, prescription) so infamous in its illegibility is borne out of a necessity of speed.
-The solution to create IT systems that collate information and reportable data is resisted as they are even slower.
+The handwriting of a doctor (note-taking, prescription) so infamous by its illegibility is borne out of a necessity of speed.
+The solution to create IT systems that collate information and reportable data is resisted as they are commonly even slower.

 It makes sense that the integration of digital systems with data capture allow analyses of clinics to refine and improve schedules.
 A clinic specialising in hand conditions takes less time to expose and examine a finger than the thorough exposure and assessment required in a spine problem, for example.
 Data capture could serve to analyse and review throughput, thereby influence scheduling.
 Measurements form the basis upon which improvements can be designed.